Denis Compton: In popular culture

 The sitcom Man About the House referenced Compton in the episode "I Won't Dance, Don't Ask Me..." (first broadcast in October 1974), when Chrissy suggests to Robin that he could have a haircut before the dance they are going to: "Well you only have to have a little trim.
 You can grease the rest down with hair cream."
 Robin responds, "Chrissy, I'm going as me, not Denis Compton".

 Compton is mentioned in the Fawlty Towers episode "The Builders".
 When questioning the maid, Polly, about who is at fault for some bungled hotel renovations, Basil sarcastically asks her, "... whose fault is it then you cloth-eared bint?
 Denis Compton's?"

 In an episode of Ever Decreasing Circles titled "The Cricket Match", Martin explains to his neighbour Paul that Compton never undermined his county captain George Mann despite being the better player.

 In Tim Rice's Academy Awards acceptance speech for the song "Can You Feel the Love Tonight", he thanked Compton as "... a childhood hero of mine."

 In the As Time Goes By episode "Living Together, But Where?", Lionel wonders whether he should keep his copy of a book written by Compton.

 Denis Compton appears as a mystery guest in the BBC version of What's My Line?, hosted by Eamonn Andrews and aired on 5 October 1957.

 Compton and Colin Cowdrey met Buddy Holly and The Crickets at the former Whisky a GoGo, at 33–37, Wardour Street, Soho, London, in April 1958, during the rock 'n' roll group's British tour, and explained the game of cricket to them.

+Compton was celebrated in song by the Trinidadian calypsonian Lord Kitchener in his 1951 song "The Denis Compton Calypso".